gradio-app/gradio/guides/06_other_tutorials/setting_up_a_gradio_demo_for_maximum_performance.md

 Let's say that your Gradio demo goes *viral* on social media -- you have lots of users trying it out simultaneously, and you want to provide your users with the best possible experience or, in other words, minimize the amount of time that each user has to wait in the queue to see their prediction.

 How can you configure your Gradio demo to handle the most traffic?
-In this Guide, we dive into some of the parameters of Gradio's `.queue()` method as well as some other related configuations, and discuss how to set these parameters in a way that allows you to serve lots of users simultaneously withminimal latency.
+In this Guide, we dive into some of the parameters of Gradio's `.queue()` method as well as some other related configurations, and discuss how to set these parameters in a way that allows you to serve lots of users simultaneously withminimal latency.

 This is an advanced guide, so make sure you know the basics of Gradio already, such as [how to create and launch a Gradio demo](https://gradio.app/quickstart/).
 Most of the information in this Guide is relevant whether you are hosting your demo on [Hugging Face Spaces](https://hf.space) or on your own server.